 Mary, the protagonist, is in effect, a typical teenager.
 She is a relatable character that is quite sarcastic at times, which I find to be typical of some teens.
 Unfortunately, the sarcasm is meant to bring humour to the story, which doesn’t quite give the reader a bang for the buck.
 I did enjoy Mary’s appreciation for friendships as I feel that this really brought some depth to her character.

 This book has an incredibly simplistic plot for a young adult novel.
 The storyline was actually a little bit disappointing, predictable and unrealistic at times.
 I feel that if this book was written for a middle grade audience, it might be a little more fitting in that genre.

-Overall, Floating Boy has a lovely style of writing and a well developed main character that is relatable.
+Overall, Floating Boy and the Girl Who Couldn’t Fly by P.T.
+Jones has a lovely style of writing and a well developed main character that is relatable.
 I would be curious to see the reaction of a middle grader to this story, as I think the plot is not complex enough to capture the attention of teen readers.